sassoftware/python-swat/doc/source/install.rst

 you have a licensed CAS server to connect to.

-If you do not already have a modern Python installation, it is highly recommended that you install the `Anaconda Python distribution from Continuum Analytics
-<https://www.continuum.io/downloads>`_.
-This distribution includes dozens of
-commonly used Python packages, and can even be installed without administrator privileges.
+If you do not already have a modern Python installation, it is highly recommended that you install the `Anaconda Python distribution <https://www.continuum.io/downloads>`_ from Continuum Analytics.
+This distribution includes dozens of commonly used Python packages, and can even be installed without administrator privileges.

 Pip
 ---